zhuyuan-cug/zhuyuan-lab/D3Impute/README.md

 For existing datasets:

--Run 01_D3Impute.m to perform imputation.
+- Run 01_D3Impute.m to perform imputation.

 Python Users

 Run D3Impute.py to execute the imputation pipeline.
 The default demo dataset is Siletti.
 You may replace it with your own data.

-\textbf{Benchmarking & Visualization}
+Benchmarking & Visualization

 MATLAB version includes: